 c) "powers" mean the document which proceeds from competent authority of the state and by means of which one or several persons are designated to represent this state for the purpose of negotiating, adoption of the text of the agreement or establishment of its authenticity, expression of consent of this state to obligation for it of the agreement or for the purpose of making of any other act relating to the agreement;

 d) "clause" means the unilateral statement in any formulation and under any name, made the state during the signing, ratification, acceptance or approval of the agreement or accession to it by means of which it wishes to exclude or change legal act of certain provisions of the agreement in their application to this state;

 e) "the state participating in negotiations" means the state which took part in creation and adoption of the text of the agreement;

-f) "contracting state" means the state which agreed to obligation for it of the agreement irrespective of whether the agreement came into force or not;
+f) "contracting state" means the state which agreed to obligation for it of the agreement irrespective of whether became effective the agreement or not;

 g) "participant" means the state which agreed to obligation for it of the agreement and for which the agreement is in force;